How IoT Brings the Smart City Future to the Present

 There are high costs required to upgrade cities with smart technology.
 Hence, it takes time to reap the full benefits of smart technology.

 We’ve already discussed how a smart city and IoT technology are connected.
 But what is a cloud smart city, and how is it related to IoT?

 IoT-based devices produce a lot of data.
 Hence, they need a place to store this data, but these devices usually have limited storage, performance capabilities, and power supplies.
 This is where cloud computing comes in.

-There are different cloud services options available, such as public clouds, private clouds, and hybrid clouds.
+There are different cloud service options available, such as public cloud, private cloud, and hybrid cloud.
 Ridge, the world’s most distributed cloud, unlocks the full potential of cloud computing.
 It empowers businesses to deploy applications anywhere, on any infrastructure, with no latency or data residency obstacles.